The Big Blind

 The pitch deck will help determine where the start-up is in it’s early development cycle, and with one scaleable branch prototype trading, and another in the pipeline, Ebru Evrim has good traction and proven revenue streams that put the brand firmly in the revenue column valuation stage, which would, with supporting metrics and measures, cover valuations up to £2m, broadly speaking.

-Those building blocks are summarised in the Ebru Evrim pitch deck presentation, which can be requested off the Seedrs campaign page menu under documents, once the campaign has gone live.
+Those building blocks are summarised in the Ebru Evrim pitch deck presentation, which can be requested off the Seedrs campaign page menu under Documents.
 That’s the full picture in a user friendly format that supports a £1.8m cap valuation, when taken in the context of the extended investor offer on the campaign page, which is 10% of the brand for £200k minimum target to fit-out Harrogate branch, up to a stretch target of £550k for 27.5% to take the brand to a three branch membership triangle of small-town Skipton, big-town Harrogate, small-city Leeds, in one raise.

 One £550k visit to the Seedrs platform is the preferred option, not so much because preparing for and working on a raise is tough and time-consuming, and so better all done at once, but more to make sure the brand is ready to move on a Leeds premises in mid-2022, after Harrogate is open, when the best options should be available, to open mid-2023, when Leeds city footfall is recovering in a new environment with new brands able to afford rent at new, reduced levels.